d3/d3-transition/README.md

 …

 <a name="transition" href="#transition">#</a> d3.<b>transition</b>([<i>name</i>])
-<br><a href="#transition">#</a> d3.<b>transition</b>([<i>transition</i>])

-Returns a transition on the root element, `document.documentElement` with the specified *name*.
+Returns a transition on the root element, `document.documentElement`, with the specified *name*.
 If a *name* is specified, the transition has the specified *name*; if *name* is not specified, the default empty name (“”) is used.
 The new transition is only exclusive with other transitions of the same name.
 This method is equivalent to:

 ```js
 d3.selection().transition(name)
 ```

-If a *transition* is specified instead of a name, returns the transition with the same name and id on the root element, if any, or creates a new transition on the root element, inheriting the given *transition*’s timing parameters.
+If the *name* is a transition instead of a string, returns the transition with the same name and id as the given transition on the root element.
+If no such transition exists, a new transition is created on the root element, inheriting the given transition’s timing.
 This can be used to apply a transition to multiple distinct selections, or to re-select a transition and modify its configuration for specific elements.

 This function can also be used to check if an object is a selection (`instanceof selection`) or to extend the selection prototype.
 For example, to add a method to check checkboxes: